javalent/obsidian-leaflet/README.md

 If any additional marker types have been created in the settings, a list will appear to choose from.

 Once a marker has been created, it can be dragged to a different location.
 A marker can also point to a note; right-click on it, and a popup will appear.
-Enter the note as:
-`Path/To/Note` (case-sensitive).
+The target can be entered as the name of the note.
+Additionally, headers or blocks within a note can be the target of a marker:

+`Note`

+`Note#Header1`

+If you have multiple notes with the same name, you should specify the direct path to the note.
+Otherwise, the map may not open the one you expect.

 Once linked, a click will open the note (<kbd>Ctrl</kbd>/<kbd>Cmd</kbd>-click to open in new window).

 Additionally, markers can be created by dragging a note from the file tree and dropping it on the map.